rustybird/qubes-app-split-browser/README.md

 Bookmarks are stored in a text file, `~/.split-browser/bookmarks.tsv`.
 Each line consists of a timestamp, URL, and title, separated by tabs.

-Only printable ASCII characters are allowed by default, but this can be broadened to UTF-8 by removing the `.EXAMPLE` suffix from `/etc/split-browser/persist/20-utf-8.bash.EXAMPLE` (which will apply to _all_ persistent VMs based on the template) or by copying the file to `/usr/local/etc/split-browser/persist/20-utf-8.bash` (which will apply to _one specific_ persistent VM).
+Only printable ASCII characters are allowed by default, but this can be broadened to UTF-8 by removing the `.EXAMPLE` suffix from `/etc/split-browser/persist/20-utf-8.bash.EXAMPLE` (which will apply to _all_ persistent VMs based on the template), or by copying the file to `/usr/local/etc/split-browser/persist/20-utf-8.bash` on a _specific_ persistant VM.

 ## Logins